 The application for a prize should consist of:

-- An application form (incorporating your extended abstract) to be submitted electronically, then printed (from your confirmation email), co-signed by your Supervisor or Head of Department (to ratify your contribution to your doctoral research, particularly if it is a team research project) and submitted along with your RSV Membership Form (if required).
+- An application form (incorporating your extended abstract) to be submitted electronically, then printed (from your confirmation email), co-signed by your Supervisor or Head of Department (to ratify your contribution to your doctoral research, particularly if it is a team research project) and submitted along with your RSV Membership Form YSRP 2023 (free student membership of the RSV for the balance of the year).

 - An extended abstract presenting a succinct summary of your research work.
 This is incorporated in the body of the application form to guide structure and length, and includes a title, rationale for the study, aims, methods, results, conclusions and significance, indicating why your research is important and of scientific interest.

-Submission of the prize application form and abstract should be co-signed with your supervisor and received as a single file via email marked for the attention of the Chief Executive Officer at [email protected] .
+Submission of the prize application form and abstract should be co-signed with your supervisor and received as a single file via email marked for the attention of the Chief Executive Officer at [email protected] before the closing time and date, being 5:00pm on 16 June, 2023 (extended from original closing date of 31 May).
+All late submissions will be deemed ineligible.

-If you are not already a member of the Royal Society of Victoria, please submit as a separate document a completed Royal Society of Victoria Membership Application form for 2017 Prize applicants.
-Student membership for Prize applicants will be free of charge for one year from July 2017.
+If you are not already a member of the Royal Society of Victoria, please submit (as a separate document) a completed Royal Society of Victoria Membership Application Form for 2023 Prize applicants.
+Student membership for all eligible Prize applicants will be free of charge for the remainder of 2023.

 The Royal Society of Victoria may re-classify the field of an application if it fits best in a field other than the one nominated by the applicant.